friderikceljski/simple-react-app/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It's a simple to do's application to refreshen my memory in the future React projects.
 A code snippet, let's say.
+It uses Jsonserver as a backend.

 ## Available Scripts